 So Obadiah went to meet Ahab and told him, and Ahab went to meet Elijah.
 When he saw Elijah, he said to him, “Is that you, you troubler of Israel?”1 Kings 18:16-18 NIV

 “I have not made trouble for Israel,” Elijah replied.
 “But you and your father’s family have.
 You have abandoned the LORD’S commands and have followed the Baals.

-Ahab is described as the most wicked king Israel has ever had (1 Ki.
+The Bible describes Ahab as the most wicked king Israel had (1 Ki.
 16:30).
-God had sent the prophet Elijah to confront him and told him that it would not rain in Israel for the next few years because of Ahab’s sin (1 Ki.
+At one point, God sent the prophet Elijah to confront him and tell him that it would not rain in Israel for the next few years because of Ahab’s sin (1 Ki.
 17:1).
-And now, three years later, Elijah again confronts Ahab and, ultimately, the prophets of the false religion that Ahab supports.
+Then, after three years of drought, Elijah was again sent to Ahab.

-When Ahab meets Elijah he accuses him of being the cause of all of the trouble that has come to Israel because of the drought.
-But Elijah turns the charge back onto Ahab.
-The trouble that Israel is experiencing is because of what Ahab has done in leading Israel away from the worship of God, turning to Baal instead.
+When Ahab met Elijah he accused him of being the cause of all of the trouble that had come to Israel because of the drought.
+But Elijah turned the charge back onto Ahab.
+The trouble that Israel was experiencing was because of what Ahab had done in leading Israel away from the worship of God, turning to Baal instead.

+Elijah’s response to Ahab is just as relevant today as it was nearly 3,000 years ago.
 As a nation, we worship the gods of humanism, naturalism, materialism, scientism, and self.
 And we are paying the price for living in denial and rebellion against God.
-I believe that the only hope we have as a nation is to turn from our false gods and back to the God of the Bible.
+I believe that the only hope we have as a nation is to turn from our false gods and to the God of the Bible.
 The one who created us, knows us best, and has the answers to what currently troubles us as a nation.